Enbridge Inc. (NYSE:ENB) Shares Bought by Thomasville National Bank

 Analyst Upgrades and Downgrades

 Several equities analysts recently commented on ENB shares.
-Wolfe Research lowered Enbridge from a “peer perform” rating to an “underperform” rating in a research note on Tuesday, October 17th.
-CIBC upped their price target on Enbridge from $63.00 to $64.00 and gave the stock an “outperformer” rating in a research note on Monday, September 11th.
-Credit Suisse Group dropped their price target on Enbridge from $52.00 to $51.00 and set a “neutral” rating for the company in a research note on Wednesday, September 13th.
 Scotiabank started coverage on Enbridge in a research note on Monday, September 11th.
+They issued a “sector perform” rating for the company.
+Royal Bank of Canada dropped their price target on Enbridge from $60.00 to $55.00 and set an “outperform” rating for the company in a research note on Monday, November 6th.
+BMO Capital Markets started coverage on Enbridge in a research note on Friday, September 8th.
+They set a “market perform” rating for the company.
+National Bank Financial started coverage on Enbridge in a research note on Monday, September 11th.
 They set a “sector perform” rating for the company.
-Finally, BMO Capital Markets started coverage on Enbridge in a research note on Friday, September 8th.
-They set a “market perform” rating for the company.
+Finally, Barclays dropped their price target on Enbridge from $54.00 to $48.00 and set an “equal weight” rating for the company in a research note on Wednesday, October 18th.
 Two investment analysts have rated the stock with a sell rating, six have assigned a hold rating and two have given a buy rating to the company’s stock.
 According to MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $55.33.

 Enbridge Stock Down 0.3 %